yanniSkawronski/food-atlas-test-renovate/API.md

 #### Request

-The request path must contain the id of the country we want to delete the recipes from.
+The request path must contain the id of the country we want to delete recipes.
+The path parameter must contain the following field :

+- `recipesIds` : The list of ids associated to the recipe we want to link to the country.

 #### Response